Hernán Fredes

-Hernán Fredes (born 27 March 1987) is an Argentine football midfielder who plays for the Chacarita Juniors.
+Hernán Fredes (born 27 March 1987) is an Argentine former professional footballer who played as a midfielder.

 Career

 Fredes made his professional debut in February 2006 and quickly established himself as an important member of the first team squad, playing in various positions including central and left midfielder and second striker.

-On 7 July 2009 Ukrainian side Metallist signed the Argentine midfielder on loan from Independiente.
+On 7 July 2009, Fredes signed for Ukrainian side Metalist Kharkiv on loan from Independiente.
 He returned to Independiente in January 2010.

-From the 2010–2011 season onwards, he became a determined player on the Independiente squad, winning the Copa Nissan Sudamericana 2010 for first time in club history.
-On 9 April 2011 he made a goal against Godoy Cruz at Independiente's stadium.
+From the 2010–11 season onwards, he became a determined player on the Independiente squad, winning the Copa Nissan Sudamericana 2010 for first time in club history.
+On 9 April 2011, he made a goal against Godoy Cruz at Independiente's stadium.

 In June 2013, Fredes injured his knee.
 He was considered out of action for at least six months.

 In 2014, he signed with Arsenal de Sarandí.